-This two-week course in Belfast, Northern Ireland, will explore these dynamics and strategies from multiple perspectives, drawing on the fields of conflict resolution/transformation.
-Guest lectures by local activists, politicians, religious leaders, former militants, artists, businesspeople, and others, as well as visits to sites with symbolic or institutional importance to the conflict and its transformation; such as Derry/Londonderry (site of the Bloody Sunday protests), divided Protestant and Catholic neighborhoods in Belfast, and Stormont (site of the Northern Ireland Assembly; will bring to the surface both key areas of progress and on-going issues of contention.
+This two-week course in Ballycastle and Belfast, Northern Ireland, will explore these dynamics and strategies from multiple perspectives, drawing on the fields of conflict resolution/transformation.
+Guest lectures by local activists, politicians, religious leaders, former militants, artists, business people, and others, as well as visits to sites with symbolic or institutional importance to the conflict and its transformation"such as Derry/Londonderry (site of the Bloody Sunday protests), divided Protestant and Catholic neighborhoods in Belfast, and Stormont (site of the Northern Ireland Assembly)"will bring to the surface both key areas of progress and on-going issues of contention.
 In addition to course discussions, guest speakers, field trips, small-group activities, role-plays, short written assignments, and presentations, we will use poems, plays, short stories, and films as media through which to inhabit multiple perspectives of the conflict and thereby gain a greater appreciation for its complexity and human dimension.